 - Subjecting individuals to the unnecessary use of physical and chemical restraints;

 - Denying individuals adequate and necessary medical treatment and care; and,

 - Subjecting individuals to substantial and lasting emotional harm.

 Many people with disabilities, including older adults, are at a higher risk of contracting COVID-19 and experiencing life-threatening complications from the virus, while many need hospitalization for other reasons.
 It is critical that such persons, regardless of their COVID-19 status, have access to support persons who can help to effectively communicate with medical personnel and have access to necessary care while in the hospital.

-Click here to read the full OCR Complaint or see attachment below.
+Read the full OCR Complaint or see the attachment below.